Syipmong/yeep-prolag/GITHUB-RELEASE-TEMPLATE.md

 From any previous version:
 1. Uninstall old version (if any)
-2. Download and extract v2.0.1
+2. Download and extract v2.0.2
 3. Run installer
 4. Restart terminal/command prompt
-5. Verify: `yeep --version`
+5. Verify: `yeep --version` should show 2.0.2

 ## 💡 **Usage Examples**